Souldefier22/Capstone-Journal/README.md

   Understanding of how to do a trace from the origin point Should go backwards and forwards when given the bad transaction Sectioned up the project proposal

+2/9/2022

+Worked on the Project Proposal
+Came up with tasks for each stage of the project including the front-end, back-end, and blacklist features